ofload/native_updater/README.md

 **playStoreUrl** is to launch your Play Store URL if you're developing for Android.
 Follow this [link](https://support.google.com/admob/answer/3086746?hl=en "Find your app store URL") on how to find your Play Store URL.

-**titlePrefix** is to prefixing the alert title before your app name.
-The default is `Update`.

-**description** is to use your custom alert description.
+**iOSDescription** is to use your custom alert description on `UpdateCupertinoAlert`.
 The default is `<App Name> requires that you update to the latest version.
 You cannot use this app until it is updated.` or `<App Name> recommends that you update to the latest version.
 You can keep using this app while downloading the update.`

-**updateButtonLabel** is to use your custom Update Button Label.
+**iOSUpdateButtonLabel** is to use your custom Update Button Label on `UpdateCupertinoAlert`.
 The default is `Update`.

-**closeButtonLabel** is to use your custom Close Button Label.
-The default is `Close App` or `Later`.
+**iOSCloseButtonLabel** is to use your custom Close Button Label on`UpdateCupertinoAlert`.
+The default is `Close App`.

+**iOSIgnoreButtonLabel** is to use your custom Ignore Button Label on`UpdateCupertinoAlert`.
+The default is `Later`.

 ## Full Example